qilingframework/rtfd.io/docs/usage.md

 > - Bind to localhost

 - ql.root = False
-> - by turning this on, you must run your analysis with sudo
+> - change to True means analysis must run with with sudo.
+Impact, bind on default port which is 1024 or lower

 ### Execution: ql.run()